Power BI Hubspot Connector

 Using DirectQuery Option rather than Import

-So far we have seen how to Import REST API data into Power BI but what if you have too much data and you dont want to import but link it.
+So far we have seen how to Import Hubspot data into Power BI but what if you have too much data and you dont want to import but link it.
 Power BI Offers very useful feature for this scenario.
 Its called DirectQuery Option.
 In this section we will explore how to use DirectQuery along with ZappySys Drivers.
 Out of the box ZappySys Drivers wont work in ODBC Connection Mode so you have to use SQL Server Connection rather than ODBC if you wish to use Live data using DirectQuery option.
-See below step by step instructions to enable DirectQuery mode in Power BI for REST API data.
+See below step by step instructions to enable DirectQuery mode in Power BI for Hubspot data.
 Basically we will use ZappySys Data Gateway its part of ODBC PowerPack.
-We will then use Linked Server in SQL Server to Link API Service and then we will issue OPENROWSET queries from Power BI to SQL Server and it will then call REST API via ZappySys Data Gateway.
+We will then use Linked Server in SQL Server to Link API Service and then we will issue OPENROWSET queries from Power BI to SQL Server and it will then call Hubspot via ZappySys Data Gateway.

 Step-By-Step - How to query Hubspot API in SQL Server